chrisjsewell/ipypublish/docs/source/custom_export_config.rst

     nbpublish -f path/to/latex_ipypublish_all.json notebook.ipynb

-The Conversion Process
+Outline of the Process
 ----------------------

-iPyPublish uses export configuration files to control how the Notebook(s) will be exported.
-As shown in the figure below, they define two key components:
+IPyPublish uses configuration files to control how the Notebook(s) will be exported.
+As shown in the figure below, they define three key components:

 1. The export class, and its associated pre-processors and filter functions.
 2. The `jinja`_ template outline and segments to be inserted into it.
+3. The type and order of post-processors.

 .. figure:: _static/process.svg
     :align: center